roehampton/module-content/msc-software-development-2/week-10/lab/code-extras.md

 ## Images in your express app

-Check that you have this line already and a static directory in the top level of your app
+Check that you have this line already in your app.js file AND a directory called ```static```  in the top level of your app ie. in the same directory level as your docker-compose.yml and index.js file.

 ```javascript
 // Add static files location